Godfrey Barnsley: Tragedy

 Barnsley was with his father-in-law in New York City when the latter died on June 11, 1838, aged 62.

 Barnsley's own fortune soon changed after moving into his mansion.
 His infant son died and, in the summer of 1845, Julia died of tuberculosis.
-Barnsley still continued to build the mansion after Julia's death because he felt her presence at the site.
+Widower Barnsley still continued to build the mansion after Julia's death because he felt her presence at the site.
 He toured Europe in search of "elegant furnishings" to decorate his estate.
 In 1850, Barnsley's oldest daughter, Anna, got married and moved to England.
 Adelaide, Barnsley's second daughter, died in the mansion in 1858.

 Civil War

-When the American Civil War started, the cotton Barnsley brokered was no longer sellable and wound up rotting in warehouses in New Orleans.
+When the American Civil War started, the cotton Barnsley brokered was no longer sellable and eventually rotted in warehouses in New Orleans.
 During the war, Barnsley moved back and forth from Woodlands to New Orleans.
 Two of Barnsley's sons, George and Lucien, joined the Confederacy, and in 1862, Howard, Barnsley's oldest son, was killed by Chinese pirates while searching in the Orient for "exotic shrubbery" to add to the mansion.

-On May 18, 1864, Colonel Robert G. Earle, who was part of the Second Alabama Light Cavalry and a friend of Barnsley, rode to Barnsley's house to warn him that Sherman's troops were approaching.
-He instead was shot down within sight of the mansion.
+On May 18, 1864, Colonel Richard G. Earle, who was part of the Second Alabama Light Cavalry and a friend of Barnsley, rode to Barnsley's house to warn him that Sherman's troops were approaching.
+Earle was intercepted by Union forces and shot down within sight of the mansion.
 Earle's body was buried at Woodlands.

-When Union troops did arrive at the site, Federal General McPherson ordered his men not to destroy Barnsley's estate, but his orders were ignored.
+When Union troops arrived at the site, Federal General James B. McPherson ordered his men not to destroy Barnsley's estate, but his orders were ignored.
 Italian statuary was smashed in hopes of finding hidden gold.
 Wine and food were stolen.
 What could not be stolen was smashed, including windows and China.

 Leaving Woodlands

 By the end of the war, Barnsley moved to New Orleans to try to regain his lost fortune.
-He left Woodlands to be managed by James Peter Baltzelle, a Confederate army captain, who had married his daughter Julia.
+He left Woodlands to be managed by James Peter Baltzelle, his son-in-law and a Confederate Army captain.
 Baltzelle made a living by shipping timber from Woodlands, but was killed by a falling tree in 1868.
 Soon after, daughter Julia joined her father in New Orleans, along with her daughter, Adelaide.

+Death

-In 1873, Barnsley died in New Orleans and was taken back to Woodlands, where he was buried.
+Barnsley died in New Orleans in 1873, aged 67, and was taken back to Woodlands, where he was buried.
 The Woodlands manor house was destroyed in 1906 by a tornado, but the ruins are now open to the public and are part of Barnsley Resort.